By Whole30 team member Jen Kendall, who packs vegetables instead of potato chips, to her husband’s great dismay.

 The Backup Options

 Individual packets of unsweetened applesauce, compatible baby food packets, or dried fruit-and-nut bars are useful for high-energy activities like mountain biking, trail running or hiking.

 Photo: Shanna Keller

 Don’t forget about healthy fats while on the road—not only do they make your food taste extra-delicious, they will keep you full and satisfied.
 Whether you bring one source or several, make sure you have something on hand for roasting veggies, drizzling over veggies, or cooking up some protein.
 Here are some of my favorites:

 Cans and pouches are both very portable.
-A handful of olives is both tasty and highly satiating.
-If you are eating too many nuts, try olives instead.
+A handful of olives is both tasty and highly satiating and pickles provide a satisfying crunch on a warm day.
+Olive My Pickle and Grillo’s Pickles are our favorites.

 Extra Virgin Olive Oil, Avocado Oil, or Coconut oil are all portable if you keep them in a small jar with a tight lid, like a Mason jar.
 Tin Star Ghee now comes in packets, which are easy to travel with and great for foil-roasting your veggies over a fire.